blakeheimann2/crypto_public/readme.md

 Bitcoin Time Series Forecast
 ------------
-Forecast BTC price using 1 year of historical prices using facebook prophet using a monthly cycle.
+Forecast BTC price with 1 year of historical prices using facebook prophet and a monthly cycle.

 ![Screenshot](timeseries.png)
 ```